Getting in line with Article 5

 Family Clerk

-Throughout her ‘first-six’ Beronique had a varied pupillage confidently drafting and shadowing cases in both public and private family law proceedings including interim care order orders, special guardianship applications; leave to oppose adoption applications; contested final hearings; finding of fact/determination hearings and dispute resolution appointments.
+Throughout her ‘first-six’ Beronique had a varied pupillage confidently drafting and shadowing cases in both public and private family law proceedings, including interim care order orders; special guardianship applications; leave to oppose adoption applications; contested final hearings; finding of fact/determination hearings; and dispute resolution appointments.
 She also observed financial dispute resolutions and final hearings with senior practitioners in the Matrimonial Finance team.

 Prior to commencing pupillage, Beronique developed a strong background in Family Law, having previously worked as a High Court Judges’ Clerk to a senior Judge of the Family Division, Mr Justice Hayden.
 In her role, she observed and assisted in high level public/private family and Court of Protection matters including:

-In that role, Beronique’s personable approach meant she excelled in working with solicitors, barristers and chambers clerks, as well as others in the senior judiciary; often being trusted to assist vulnerable witnesses, litigants in person and protected parties in the High Court.
+Beronique’s personable approach meant she excelled in working with solicitors, barristers and chambers clerks, as well as others in the senior judiciary; often being trusted to assist vulnerable witnesses, litigants in person and protected parties in the High Court.

-Further, alongside completing the Bar Training Course, Beronique completed a Masters degree evaluating both the courts and police’s ability to identify and adjudicate upon coercive and controlling behaviour in intimate partner relationships.
+Alongside completing the Bar Training Course, Beronique completed a Masters degree evaluating both the courts and police’s ability to identify and adjudicate upon coercive and controlling behaviour in intimate partner relationships.